P-hardness proofs of matrix immanants evaluated on restricted matrices

 \subsection{Main results}

-We are now in the position to state the main results of this article which naturally arise from a sequence of important contributions by various authors in the last 40 years.
-In a fundamental work Hartmann \cite{Hartmann} showed in the 1980s that the immanants corresponding to shapes which can be obtained from the partition $(1^n)$ by moving only constant many boxes can be computed in polynomial time.
-Furthermore, he showed that those immanants corresponding to a shape which arises from the partition $(n)$ by moving only constant many boxes are \#P-hard to compute \cite{Hartmann}.
-Barvinok \cite{Barvinok} and B\"urgisser \cite{Burgisser-immanant-complexity} improved the polynomial running time of Hartmann's algorithm for immanants close to the determinant, and B\"urgisser in the same paper also proved \#P-hardness for immanant families of irreducible characters corresponding to hook and rectangle partitions.
-Brylinski and Brylinski \cite{BB2003} proved VNP-completeness of computing immanants related to partitions of $n$ in which any two consecutive number differs by $\Omega(n^\alpha)$ for some $\alpha >0$.
-Mertens and Moore \cite{MM2013} proved that computing all immanants related to partitions containing only $2$'s and $1$'s is \#P-hard.
-The \#P-hardness for immanants related to partitions of $n$ containing only $n-n^\varepsilon$ numbers, each of them upper bounded by a constant was proved by de Rugy-Altherre \cite{dRA}.
+\paragraph{History of the problem:} The main results of this article naturally build on a sequence of important contributions by various authors over the past 40 years.
+In foundational work, Hartmann~\cite{Hartmann} showed in the 1980s that immanants corresponding to shapes obtained from the partition $(1^n)$ by moving only a constant number of boxes are computable in polynomial time, whereas immanants corresponding to shapes obtained from $(n)$ by moving a constant number of boxes are $\#P$-hard~\cite{Hartmann}.
+Barvinok~\cite{Barvinok} and Bürgisser~\cite{Burgisser-Immanant-complexity} improved the running time for immanants near the determinant; in the same paper Bürgisser also proved $\#P$-hardness for families whose irreducible characters correspond to hook and rectangular partitions.
+Brylinski and Brylinski~\cite{BB2003} established VNP-completeness for partitions whose consecutive parts differ by $\Omega(n^\alpha)$ for some fixed $\alpha>0$.
+Mertens and Moore~\cite{MM2013} proved $\#P$-hardness for immanants associated with partitions containing only $2$’s and $1$’s.
+More recently, de Rugy–Altherre~\cite{dRA} gave $\#P$-hardness for partitions of $n$ with only $n-n^\varepsilon$ parts, each bounded by a constant.

-From these previous results, it was natural to conjecture that computing any immanant which is $n^{\varepsilon}$ far from the determinant (in the sense that the Ferrers diagram can be obtained from $(n)$ by moving $\Omega(n^{\varepsilon})$ boxes) is $\#P$-hard.
+These results suggested the conjecture that every immanant that is $n^{\varepsilon}$-far from the determinant (in the sense that the Ferrers diagram can be obtained from $(n)$ by moving $\Omega(n^{\varepsilon})$ boxes) is $\#P$-hard.
 The initial aim of this paper was to prove this conjecture for a large fraction of such immanants with $0<\varepsilon$.
-However, during the writing of this manuscript, Radu Curticapean \cite{curticapean} provided a complete dichotomy result in a preprint uploaded to ArXiv.
-In this manuscript he is able to show the \#P-hardness of computing an immanant for any shape that is $\Omega(n^\varepsilon)$ far from the determinant for some $\varepsilon > 0$, and is otherwise polynomial-time.
+However, during the preparation of this manuscript, Curticapean~\cite{curticapean} proved a complete dichotomy confirming precisely this phenomenon: computing an immanant is $\#P$-hard whenever the shape is $\Omega(n^\varepsilon)$-far from the determinant for some $\varepsilon>0$, and is otherwise polynomial-time.